code-mattclaffey/performance-kit/02-fouc-vs-foic/readme.md

 In a nutshell, FOIC is when your browser is loading a font it does not have.
 While this is happening, the browser will paint all the text but it will appear hidden on the page until the font has loaded.
 Once loaded, the browser will re-paint & re-layout the text correctly.
 [See example](https://cloud.githubusercontent.com/assets/1369170/19876828/0aa7d0d6-9f97-11e6-86c8-b7e2c80a9986.gif)

 ## FOUC (“flash of unstyled content”)
-FOUC is when the browser paints & layouts your fallback font then when the font has loaded it will re-paint & re-layout the styles to the text.
+FOUC paints the fallback font and waits until the font has loaded.
+Once loaded the browser will re-paint.
 [See example](https://cloud.githubusercontent.com/assets/1369170/19876827/0aa5c8d6-9f97-11e6-81a2-13fa35f6bbc9.gif)

-Chrome stops waiting for web fonts after 3 seconds which means the browser will automatically paint the fallback font.

-In my personal opinion, I believe that FOUC is better than FOIC because of one simple reason.
-We are getting the content to the user faster and we are progressively enhancing our website by serving our fallback font first then adding the nicer functionality once the font has loaded.
+In my personal opinion, I believe that FOUC is better than FOIC for one simple reason.
+We are getting the content to the user faster and we are progressively enhancing our website by serving our fallback font first.

 ## Implementing FOUC